Inducted: October 27, 1999

 Mr. Clark took a key role in obtaining the Blenheim marketing yard for area pork producers, a convenience of inestimable value.

-As consumers’ tastes changed, and the market demand was for a leaner, flavorful pork, Mr. Clark’s constant quest for quality was reflected in other activities.
+As consumers’ tastes changed, and the market demand was for a leaner, flavourful pork, Mr. Clark’s constant quest for quality was reflected in other activities.
 He was a Director of Quality Swine Co-op, at Shedden, for eight years, and the Chairman of that Board in 1988 and 1989.

 The Co-op focused on developing better breeding stock to meet market requirements, combining elements of English Yorkshire and Landrace on the female side, and Duroc and Hampshire on the male side, for a leaner, more disease-resistant pig.